elegant-scipy/elegant-scipy/markdown/ch5.markdown

 algebra.

-So now that we've seen a "standard" use of SciPy's sparse matrices, let's have a look at the out-of-the-box use that inspired this chapter!
+So now that we've seen a "standard" use of SciPy's sparse matrices, let's have a look at the out-of-the-box use that inspired this chapter.

 ## Back to contingency matrices